 As well as being a simply beautiful part of the world, Norfolk’s impressive offering for teachers sets it apart from other regions and makes it a serious contender for education professionals considering relocating to find a teaching lifestyle to love.

 “Our ambition is to serve our communities by providing an education of the highest quality within the context of Christian belief and practice.
 We want all who learn and work in our academies to play an active part within our family and wider networks as we continue to develop and grow.”

-The Diocese of Norwich Education and Academies Trust (DNEAT) are committed to valuing and nurturing their teachers, to ensure that you can give your best.
+The Diocese of Norwich Education and Academies Trust (DNEAT) is committed to valuing and nurturing their teachers, to ensure that you can give your best.
 Here are five great reasons they think you should consider making the move to teach with them.

 The trust is strongly influenced by their Christian values.
 That means they put people at the centre of the organisation and want to see them flourish and grow.
 They achieve this by providing a learning environment whereby all children and young people can flourish and succeed, regardless of their background or beliefs.

 First class training and professional development for NQTs and experienced teachers

 DNEAT has a formalised and robust Career Entitlement of self-led development and national training programmes to ensure that teachers’ development is invested in and focussed upon.
 This includes an outstanding NQT programme, subject leadership networks, an Assessment Hub and Senior Leadership development.
 You can expect: